agentio/serviceinfrastructure/content/docs/glossary/_index.md

 ## Service Owner

 A person or organization that owns a [service](#service).
-The service owner is responsible for creating the service, keeping it operational, and may be held legally responsible for the operations of the server.
+The service owner is responsible for creating the service and keeping it running.
+The service owner often also can be held legally responsible for the operations of the server.

 ## Service User